Nico Hoerner Player Props: Cubs vs. Padres

-The Chicago Cubs, including Nico Hoerner and his .545 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Blake Snell and the San Diego Padres at Wrigley Field, Tuesday at 7:40 PM ET.
+Nico Hoerner -- with a slugging percentage of .578 in his past 10 games, including five extra-base hits -- will be in action for the Chicago Cubs against the San Diego Padres, with Michael Wacha on the hill, on April 26 at 7:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Dodgers.
+In his last game, he collected three RBI (going 1-for-5 with a triple) against the Padres.

 Nico Hoerner Game Info & Props vs. the Padres